airbytehq/airbyte/airbyte-integrations/connectors/source-encharge/README.md

 # Encharge
 This directory contains the manifest-only connector for `source-encharge`.

-The Airbyte connector for [Encharge](https://encharge.io/) enables seamless data integration between Encharge and your data warehouse or other destinations.
+Airbyte connector for [Encharge](https://encharge.io/) enables seamless data integration between Encharge and your data warehouse or other destinations.
 With this connector, you can easily sync marketing automation data from Encharge.
 This allows for improved data-driven decision-making and enhanced marketing insights across platforms.

 ## Usage
 There are multiple ways to use this connector: